 - Don’t Get Complacent.
 Finding product-market fit is a huge achievement and definitely warrants some celebrating.
 But don’t get overconfident with your success.
 Customers’ needs can change with time, and your product-market fit may change as well.
 It’s important to continuously stay in tune with market conditions so that you can consistently meet the needs of your customers.

 The Bottom Line

-Product-market fit is a process, not an event.
-It’s the result of taking the time to ensure that your potential customers see the value in what you’re offering.
-The goal is to find that “aha” moment when they realize how your product can improve their lives.
-Once you reach this point, you’ll see not only an increase in sales but also repeat business and referrals from satisfied customers.
+Finding product-market fit is not something that happens overnight.
+It takes time to ensure that customers understand the value of your product.
+The ultimate goal is to find that “aha” moment—that moment when customers realize the value of your product.
+Once they do, you will experience not only an increase in sales but also repeat sales and referrals from successful customers.